ngtn0502/angular-note/README.md

 `ng build --prod`

 With production build by default, we get AoT compilation, and with AoT compilation, our application is already pre-compiled => we donot need browser download the compiler anymore => reduce our application size

+There are 2 kind of compiling mode in Angular

++ JIT: angular code will be comipile and execute in the browser -> perforamence will slow -> only suitable for development mode

++ AoT: angular code will be compile and optimize before it run in the browser

 <img src="./img/11.PNG" width="900">